 That wasn't quite true.
 After the production team of The White Heather Club delivered their final Hogmanay programme for the BBC on New Year's Eve 1968, Andy presented the syndicated New Year programme for ITV in 1969, 1970, 1973, 1975 & 1977 and appeared as a guest on Hogmanay programmes for Grampian Television in 1979, 1983 & 1984.

-Perhaps Andy was in "denial" about his close association with New year, or that after his ten year run with the BBC, he did not consider himself a regular feature of New Year anymore.
-However, the fact remained that appearing on networked BBC Hogmanay shows during a period ranging from 1958 to 1968 - formative years in British television - was easily enough to have established Andy in the public imagination as a regular part of any New Year show.
+Perhaps Andy was in "denial" about his close association with New year, or that following the end of his association with the BBC Hogmanay show, he did not consider himself a regular feature of New Year anymore.
+However, the fact remained that appearing on networked BBC Hogmanay shows for most of the Sixties - formative years in British television - was easily enough to have established Andy in the public imagination as a regular part of any New Year show.
 To the uninitiated or the casual viewer (or those South of the Border) it didn't really matter who the presenter was: Peter Morrison; Bill McCue; Johhny Beattie; they assumed it was Andy Stewart anyway.
 Because it always was, wasn't it?

 Out with the Old